Open source · inferred tag-attribution for AWS

 Run it yourself

 Three usage patterns — CLI, REPL, web UI.
-All run against the same agent code that powers the live demo above.
+All run against the same code that produced the results above.

 bash